Take a moment to find out what personal loans are, and learn what to do if and when you need them.

 A personal loan is an unsecured loan that you can use for pretty much whatever you want.
 You can use it to finance a medical emergency, help pay for any extra costs on a family holiday or add that much-needed flair to your wedding.

 Personal loans can also be a great way to boost your cash flow to get past a short-term financial emergency.
-For example, if you find yourself with credit card debt, and getting charged at least 24% interest per year, consider paying it all off with a personal loan, which has a lower interest rate.
+For example, if you find yourself with credit card debt, and are getting charged at least 24% interest per year, consider paying it all off with a personal loan, which has a lower interest rate.

 Never take a personal loan for home renovation though.
 Banks offer specialised loans, like a loan for home renovation or an education loan, that often have lower interest rates or requirements than personal loans.